Situation in Belgium

 OIE official attestation: self-declaration "free status of ASF for domestic and wild pigs kept in captivity"

-Up until the 3rd of December 2019, 4340 carcasses of wild boar have been analyzed for ASF, among which 829 have been confirmed positive for African swine fever (ASF).
+Up until the 16th of December 2019, 4418 carcasses of wild boar have been analyzed for ASF, among which 830 have been confirmed positive for African swine fever (ASF).
 All the infected carcasses are located within the zone II except for the last carcass (bones) that was found in zone I, not far from the zone II.